Experimental quantum channel discrimination using metastable states of a trapped ion

 {\bf Prior work.} Quantum channel discrimination for operators from a finite set is theoretically well understood \cite{acin_statistical_2001, dariano_using_2001, duan_entanglement_2007, duan_perfect_2009, zhuang_ultimate_2020, nakahira_generalized_2021}, but there have been few experimental realizations.
 The experiments reported here realize and extend the results of \cite{rossi_quantum_2021}, which give quantum algorithms with optimal query complexity that discriminate sets of quantum channels faithfully represented by a finite subgroup of SU(2).
 In this case, the unknown channel (the ``oracle'') is one of several possible unitary rotations.
 Single-shot oracle queries can distinguish such channels only with minimum error given by the Helstrom bound \cite{herzog_minimum-error_2002, chefles_unambiguous_1998}, which is $p_\text{error} = 1/3$ for the symmetric unitary channels investigated here \cite{ban1997optimum, bae_quantum_2015, solis-prosser_experimental_2017}.

 Photonic systems have been used to discriminate between two such unitary channels using finite queries with \cite{laing_experimental_2009} and without \cite{zhang_linear_2008} entanglement.
 Discrimination between bosonic optical channels has also been realized in the framework of quantum reading \cite{QuantumReading2021}.
-Quantum process tomography has been realized in many physical systems, and such tomography can be used for channel discrimination, but aims at parameter measurement instead of making discrete decisions \cite{nielsen_quantum_2000}.
+Quantum process tomography has been realized in many physical systems, and such tomography can be used for channel discrimination, but aims at parameter measurement instead of making discrete decisions \cite{nielsen_quantum_2000}.Recently, another application of quantum signal processing (for Hamiltonian simulation) was implemented on a trapped-ion system \cite{kikuchi2023realization}.

 {\bf Methods.} We develop and implement pulse sequences to perform single-shot (requiring only a single trial) discrimination among three unitary channels using only four oracle queries per trial, based on the QSP-derived protocols in \cite{rossi_quantum_2021}.
 In particular, the three possible unitary rotations for our implementation of PSK are the $\pi$-rotations of the Bloch sphere about different axes shown in \cref{fig:energy_levels}(a): $R(\pi, 0)$, $R(\pi, 2\pi/3)$, or $R(\pi, 4\pi/3)$, where $R(\theta, \phi)$ represents a rotation of angle $\theta$ about the axis $\left(\hat{x} \cos \phi + \hat{y} \sin \phi\right)$.
 This version of the algorithm was developed using numerical optimization of pulse parameters.
 For the case of ASK channel discrimination, the oracle becomes one of the three rotations about the $\hat{x}$ axis shown in \cref{fig:energy_levels}(b): $R(0, 0)$, $R(2\pi/3, 0)$, or $R(4\pi/3, 0)$.
 The ASK processing pulses were found by using \textsc{pyqsp} \cite{chao_finding_2020, martyn_grand_2021} to generate the quantum signal processing phases.
 In each case, the first half of the pulse sequence differentiates between signal angles (the oracle's angle $\phi$ or $\theta$ for PSK or ASK, respectively) $0$ and $\neq 0$, and the second half differentiates signal angles $2\pi/3$ and $4\pi/3$.
 Each half is composed of the unknown signal operator interleaved between the precomputed processing gates.
 This is illustrated as a circuit diagram for the PSK case in \cref{fig:energy_levels}(d).
 The pulse sequence for PSK (shown in a simplified form at the top of \cref{fig:psk_numeric_time_series}) is comprised of 24 laser and rf pulses, and the ASK sequence is comprised of 31 pulses.
 See the Supplemental Material \cite{supplemental_material} for the full pulse sequence parameters.